 Hemp Seeds | Hemp Seed Benefits and Uses

-Hemp seeds have several benefits that make it a superior source of your daily nutrients:
+These seeds have several benefits that make them a superior source of daily nutrients:

 Hemp seeds offer 17g of fiber per serving, while a serving of hemp protein also contains 8-11g of fiber.
-Hemp seeds are a great way to add fiber to your daily diet.
+Hemp is a great way to add fiber to your daily diet.

 Hemp seeds are a great source of vitamin E and minerals such as phosphorus, potassium, sodium, magnesium, sulfur, calcium, iron and zinc.

-65% of the protein is edestin, a protein that helps your immune system to properly function.
+65% of the protein in hemp seed is edestin, a protein that helps your immune system to properly function.
 35% of the protein is albumin, which helps the protein get easily assimilated into the body.
-Hemp offers a great alternative for protein if you are allergic to dairy.
+Hemp offers a great alternative protein if you are allergic to dairy.